ablab/IsoQuant/README.md

     Input sequences represent full-length transcripts; both ends of the sequence are considered to be reliable.

 `--labels` or `-l`
-    Sets space-separated sample names; make sure that the number of labels is equal to the number of samples; input file names are used if not set.
+    Sets space-separated sample names.
+Make sure that the number of labels is equal to the number of samples.
+Input file names are used as labels if not set.

 `--read_group`
  Sets a way to group feature counts (e.g. by cell type or replicate).
 Available options are:
  * `file_name`: groups reads by their original file names (or file name aliases) within a sample.
-This option makes sense when a sample contains multiple files; see `--bam_list` and `--fastq_list` options to learn more.
+This option makes sense when a sample contains multiple files (see `--bam_list` and `--fastq_list` options to learn more).
-This option is designed for obtaining expression tables with a separate column for each file.
+This option is designed for obtaining expression tables with a separate column for each file (replicate).
  * `tag`: groups reads by BAM file read tag: set `tag:TAG`, where `TAG` is the desired tag name (e.g. `tag:RG` with use `RG` values as groups);
  * `read_id`: groups reads by read name suffix: set `read_id:DELIM` where `DELIM` is the symbol/string by which the read id will be split (e.g. if `DELIM` is `_`, for read `m54158_180727_042959_59310706_ccs_NEU` the group will set as `NEU`);
  * `file`: uses additional file with group information for every read: `file:FILE:READ_COL:GROUP_COL:DELIM`, where `FILE` is the file name, `READ_COL` is column with read ids (0 if not set), `GROUP_COL` is column with group ids (1 if not set), `DELIM` is separator symbol (tab if not set).